Instagram and Twitter appear to suffer outage as users find they are unable to post

 Numerous Twitter users who were able to tweet said they were having trouble with Instagram, particularly with posting Instagram Stories, while users on Reddit said they were having trouble with Twitter.

-The Twitter glitch appears to be surmountable by scheduling a tweet for the future, even if only one or two minutes into the future.
+The Twitter glitch, while it lasted, was surmountable by scheduling a tweet for the future, even if only one or two minutes into the future.

 Twitter users have reported an increasing number of bugs since the site’s takeover last October by Elon Musk, who fired more than half of its staff including many who worked on core elements of its infrastructure.